BY JOSH H, OWNER AND EDITOR-IN-CHIEF

 Want to try the closest thing to mixing chocolate and peanut butter in online poker?
-Mix Zone Poker with mobile, which Bovada Poker was smart enough to enable.
+Mix Zone Poker with mobile, which Bovada Poker was smart enough to do.

 Got 10 minutes sitting by the pool, waiting for commercials, or a 4-hour baseball game that would put mere mortals to sleep?
-Grab your phone and get in a few dozen hands of real-money poker.
+Grab your phone, load www.bovada.lv, and get in a few dozen hands of real-money poker.
 No waiting, easy in and out, and something that will actually entertain you in short bursts.